W-M-T/Thalia-Programming-Contest-Framework/README.md

 # Thalia Programming Contest Framework

 ## How do I develop a bot?
+Independent of what language you want to work in, you will need the `ClientRunner` found in this repository.

+The `ClientRunner` connects to the match server and communicates in- and output with your bot.

+So to get started, you:

-- Download or Clone this repo
+- **Fork, Clone or Download this repo**
+- Choose the language you want to work in.
+There are starter bots for Python and Java.
+You can find these in the `PythonBot` and `Javabot` directory respectively.
-- Choose either the Python or Java Bot and start you can start making your own bot from that point.
-If you want to use your own language this is also possible but more work is needed.
-[See below for more info](#my-own-language).
+<sub><sup>*If you want to use your a different language: you can, but we discourage this.
+[See below for more info](#my-own-language).*</sup></sub>

 You can run your bot by running the ```ClientRunner.py``` script in the framework directory.
 This script has an optional argument to use another config file.